Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding: Discussion

 For the UI/UX design selection task, we analyze the success and failure modes of the strong-performing model, InternVL-2.5-38B, as shown in Figure \ref{fig:quali_internvl}, focusing on cases where the model makes consistent decisions under both input image orders.
 In Case 1, the model correctly perceives the UI change as the presence of a CTA button and selects the more effective UI/UX, providing a reason that behaviorally aligns with the user behavior pattern implied by the A/B test outcome, hypothesizing that fewer CTAs better focus user attention.
 In Case 2, although the model correctly identifies differences such as pricing badges and CTA text, it fails to select the winning variant identified by the A/B test, instead offering misaligned reasoning that higher visual saliency negatively impacts user behavior by inducing commitment pressure.
 In Case 3, the model fails at perception level, hallucinating non-existent changes instead of recognizing the actual button color difference, which ultimately leads to an incorrect final decision.

 Figure \ref{fig:quali} shows a case from the UI/UX design interpretation task.
 The UI on the right was verified by A/B test results as the more effective design, with experts attributing its effectiveness to a simplified background and an enlarged demo button, along with their associated effects, factors that models must explicitly capture for an accurate interpretation. o1 succeeds by directly highlighting these key points.
 GPT-4o correctly identifies the relevant UI elements, but provides an incorrect or vague explanation for their impact.
 Qwen2.5-VL-32B correctly notes the minimalist design, but stops at identifying the button, missing the key detail of its enlargement and resulting in an incomplete explanation.
+As shown here, models often identify and emphasize salient surface-level differences, but fall short in capturing deeper behavioral implications and UX reasoning, limiting interpretive depth relative to experts.